 Awesome Comics for Girls and Boys

-So maybe the title of this blog post is a bit misleading, because The Jersey Momma's Boy was super excited to read all of the books that Charles C. Dowd sent us.
-It's clear that Dowd's work isn't just for girls.
+So maybe the title of this blog post is a bit misleading, because it's clear that Dowd's work isn't just for girls.
 But it was certainly inspired by girls.
 Dowd created his awesome story, Lilith Dark and the Beastie Tree in 2014, after he took his daughter to a comic book store and realized that most of the lead comic book heroines were sexualized (you know, buxom, sexy characters wearing skimpy outfits...).
 Lilith Dark is the complete opposite!
 She's a creative, tough little girl who isn't afraid of the big beastie tree in her backyard (don't worry, it's all in her imagination...or is it?).

 Lilith Dark and the Beastie Tree